JuniorDark/RustyHearts-Toolkit/README.md

 2. Select the folder containing the `.rh` table files.
 3. Click `Create Database` to generate the `gmdb_(Lang).db` database in the `Resources` folder.
 4. Place the extracted game sprites `\ui\sprite\1024` in the `Resources` folder.
+5. Navigate to the `Settings` page and set the `SQL Server` credentials.

 ## Prerequisites for Development
 * Visual Studio 2022 (Any Edition - 17.9 or later)